-The Rev. Tracie L. Bartholomew, Bishop New Jersey Synod, ELCA 1930 Highway 33 Hamilton Square, NJ 08690

-This is to certify that at a duly called meeting of the Congregation Council of (name of church), (address of church) on (date) the following persons were approved, by Congregation Council action, to serve on the Pastoral Call Committee:
+Date The Rev. Tracie L. Bart Bishop New Jersey Syn 1930 Highway 33 Hamilton Square, NJ 08690 Dear Bishop Bartholom new: This is to certify that at church), (address of chu Congregation Council a urch) on (date) the following persons wer re approved, by Name Address Phone E-mail (Name) has been appoin nted Chairperson o f the Committee.
+Sincerely yours, Congregation Council I President (or Lay V vice-President)

-Name

-Address

-Phone

-E-mail

-(Name) has been appointed Chairperson of the Committee.

-Congregation Council President (or Lay Vice-President)